vijaychandar186/gallery/README.md

 ## WordleEntropy (`/WordleEntropy`)

-Entropy-based Wordle solver running entirely in the browser.
-Ports the information-theory approach from 3Blue1Brown's analysis to TypeScript — no server, no external calls.
+Entropy-based Wordle solver running entirely in the browser, using an information-theory approach inspired by 3Blue1Brown’s analysis.

 ### Features